 The weapon models look fairly generic to begin with but once you find a few power-ups, the models really come into their own.
 Flywheels, cogs and pipes are bolted on to boost anything from reload speed to splash reduction.
 Each upgrade is rendered in that Bioshock steampunk style.

-The actual best thing about Bioshock is the metafiction
+The best thing about Bioshock is the meta

 About three quarters of the way through Bioshock I had a realisation.
 I was waiting behind a billboard, clutching my wrench.
 I was listening to the approaching footsteps of a thuggish splicer.
 Seeing his shadow getting nearer, I prepared myself.
 As he rounded the corner I didn’t hesitate to smash him hard in the face.
 One hit was all I needed.
 He crumpled like a paper bag.
 I was spliced to the hilt to deal maximum damage in melee, double if the attack was a surprise.
 Rooting through the dead Splicer’s body I found two metal screws and a tube of glue.